Full publication list:

 Supersymmetric quantum field theories

-Work in progress with Elisa Iris Marieni, BS, and Itamar Yaakov.
+Work in progress with Elisa Iris Marieni, Benjamin Suzzoni, and Itamar Yaakov.

 The Cartan model of equivariant cohomology.